razorpro9991/AirBnB_clone/README.md

 ## Contributing

-We welcome contributions and from the community.
+We welcome contributions from the community.
 If you'd like to contribute to HolbertonBnB, please review our [Contribution Guidelines](CONTRIBUTING.md).

 ## License